qlik-oss/sn-table/README.md

 NOTE: at this point sn-table uses a package that require internal Qlik access.
 This means that external users cannot run `yarn` to install.
 The package in question will soon be public and thus enable all users to install and build.
-Meanwhile, you can go back and use v1.21.0, which was the last version that works for everyone.
+Until then, external users can revert to using version 1.21.0, which is the last version that works for everyone.

 Install all dependencies: